MichaelWu99-lab/QuadricsNet/README.md

 ![s](figures/Qualitative_results.gif)

 # Dataset
-The Quadrics dataset is available: Baiduyun.
+The Quadrics dataset is available: Baidu Drive.
 * The file structure is as follows:
 ```
 |-- dataset